0mniteck/Signal-Desktop-Mobian/README.md

 * [x] Bundle zxgroup with Signal-Desktop directory output
 * [ ] Bundle ringrtc with Signal-Desktop directory output
 * [ ] flatpak
+* [x] Wayland

+# Launcher
+The included `signal` shell script provides both a launcher and sandboxing with Bubblewrap.

+# RingRTC
+Building RingRTC is hard and will be included in later versions of this repository.
+For now, `libringrtc.node` can be manually installed to `/opt/signal/resources/app.asar.unpacked/node_modules/ringrtc/build/linux/libringrtc.node`.

+If you want to manually build this, instructions are in the snippet below.

 # See also:
 https://github.com/lsfxz/ringrtc/tree/aarch64